-After heavy rains the floodplain and adjoining grassland harbours large numbers of birds move into the area including Black Heron, Dwarf Bittern, Lesser Moorhen, Allen’s Gallinule, Striped, African, Bailon’s and Corn Crake, Harlequin Quail, Greater Painted Snipe, Caspian Plover, Black-winged Pratincole and Temminck’s Courser.
-In the adjoining scrub and grasslands we are also likely to find Chestnut-banded Sparrow-Lark, Western Yellow Wagtail, Great Sparrow, Scaly-feathered Weaver, Red-headed Finch, Yellow-crowned Bishop and Red-breasted Swallow.
+After heavy rains the floodplain and adjoining grassland harbours large numbers of birds move into the area including Black Heron, Dwarf Bittern, Lesser Moorhen, Allen’s Gallinule, Striped, African, Baillon’s and Corn Crake, Harlequin Quail, Greater Painted-snipe, Caspian Plover, Black-winged Pratincole and Temminck’s Courser.
+In the adjoining scrub and grasslands we are also likely to find Chestnut-backed Sparrow-Lark, Western Yellow Wagtail, Great Sparrow, Scaly-feathered Weaver, Red-headed Finch, Yellow-crowned Bishop and Red-breasted Swallow.

 The guide for day trips is allocated only after you have booked, as all of them are run as private trips.
 But we always use the country’s top birding guides.